You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Distance from Palermo: 109 km

-There is also, Autoservizi Russo offering a tourist shuttle between Palermo & San Vito Lo Capo for 9.40 euros one way.
+There’s also Autoservizi Russo offering a tourist shuttle between Palermo & San Vito Lo Capo for 9.40 euros one way.

 Castellammare

-Nestled on a picturesque hill, Castellammare is a charming town with insane views of the port & sparkling sea.
+Castellammare is a charming town with insane views of the port & sparkling sea.
 You’ll find yourself strolling through its streets, where colourful buildings draped in bougainvillea set the scene for a relaxed coastal vibe that’s totally infectious.

 Castellammare is a quieter town and not one you would need to spend the whole day at.
 It’s in the perfect location to stop by before or after visiting somewhere like San Vito Lo Capo, Scopello or Zingaro Nature Reserve.

-If it works with your plans I would recommend ending your day here before heading back to Palermo.
+If it works with your plans, I would recommend ending your day here before heading back to Palermo.
 The town often has a vibrant seaside market and plenty of dining options with ocean views.

 Distance from Palermo: 66 km